 Another huge advantage of using spiralized vegetables in a soup is that it is just more fun to eat, which can make a big difference if you have fussy children.
 Veggie noodles are likely to be more appealing than vegetable soup with ‘bits’ in it!

-Another soup recipe where I’ve used veggie spaghetti is this Healthy Chicken Noodle Soup with Zoodles.
+Another soup recipe where I’ve used veggie spaghetti is this low carb chicken noodle soup.
 This recipe uses a combination of wheat vermicelli and zucchini noodles.
 So it’s filling but also healthier than traditional chicken noodle soup.
 You might also like this vegan pumpkin noodles soup with smoky tofu.

 If you love to spiralize you may also like my collection of over 15 easy spiralizer recipes for any occasion.